2.26.2010

 Around 02:10, the stern rose out of the water exposing the propellers, and by 02:17 the waterline had reached the boat deck.
 The last two lifeboats floated off the deck, collapsible B upside down, collapsible A half-filled with water after the supports for its canvas sides were broken in the fall from the roof of the officers quarters.
 Shortly afterwards, the forward funnel collapsed, crushing part of the bridge and people in the water.
 On deck, people were scrambling towards the stern or jumping overboard in hopes of reaching a lifeboat.
 The ship's stern slowly rose into the air, and everything unsecured crashed towards the water.
 While the stern rose, the electrical system finally failed and the lights went out.
 Shortly afterwards, the stress on the hull caused Titanic to break apart between the last two funnels, and the bow went completely under.
 The stern righted itself slightly and then rose vertically.
 After a few moments, at 02:20, this too sank into the ocean.

+Only two of the 18 launched lifeboats rescued people after the ship sank.
+Lifeboat 4 was close by and picked up five people, two of whom later died.
+Close to an hour later, lifeboat 14 went back and rescued four people, one of whom died afterwards.
 As the ship fell into the depths, the two sections behaved very differently.
 The streamlined bow planed off approximately 609 m below the surface and slowed somewhat, landing relatively gently.
 The stern plunged violently to the ocean floor, the hull being torn apart along the way from massive implosions caused by compression of the air still trapped inside.
 The stern smashed into the bottom at considerable speed, grinding the hull deep into the silt.

 After steaming at 17.5 knots for just under four hours, the RMS Carpathia arrived in the area and at 04:10 began rescuing survivors.
 By 08:30 she picked up the last lifeboat with survivors and left the area at 08:50 bound for New York.